IGNITE THE FIRE: How to use BRAND VALUE CLARITY to move people and turn them into raving fans

 3) The return: The Hero returns to his tribe and shares his lessons and gifts The Hero himself then becomes the Guide to other Heroes ready to face similar challenges.

 The Hero can be you, or a client/customer, or someone else.
 If you tell your brand story using this Hero’s Journey framework, your values become evident through the actions that the Hero took to overcome the challenge.

 2) The initiation:

 3) The return:

-About: brands are alive is a Transformation Studio for mindful entrepreneurs and pathfinders who seek to embody their truest Essence, to build an exciting brand, and a business that makes them feel alive.
+About: brands are ALIVE is a Transformational space for mindful e& creative entrepreneurs and pathfinders who seek to build a brand of full self-expression, and a business of passion, purpose, and (more) profit.

 If you enjoyed this piece, join our newsletters for more

 Every Saturday I send 1 actionable tip to uncover your Essence & build a brand that makes you feel alive.